pic

 PhD in Economics

 SIMD accelerates computations by executing the same set of instructions in parallel across multiple data elements.
 Yet, certain programming constructs, particularly conditional statements, can severely degrade SIMD efficiency.
-The issue arises since conditional statements inherently lead to different instruction paths, thus disrupting the single instruction execution that SIMD relies on.
+The issue arises because conditional statements inherently lead to different instruction paths, thus disrupting the single instruction execution that SIMD relies on.
 While the compiler attempts to mitigate this issue by transforming code into SIMD-compatible forms, these adaptations often incur a performance penalty.

 x = rand(1_000_000)